Rajpratik71/Mininet-wiki/Link-modeling-using-ns-3.md

 2. Unzip it: `tar xjf ns-allinone-3.*.tar.bz2`
 3. Go to the directory containing ns-3: `cd ns-allinone-3.*/ns-3.*/`
 4. Configure it: `./waf -d optimized --enable-sudo configure`
-5. You may be prompted for sudo password while building
+5. You may be prompted for sudo password while building.
 6. Build: `./waf build`

 ### Running mininet scripts
-1. Run `sudo ./waf shell` in order to let the ns-3 set appropriate environment variables
+1. Run `sudo ./waf shell` in order to let the ns-3 set appropriate environment variables.
-2. Go to the directory with mininet scripts
+2. Go to the directory with mininet scripts.
 3. Run a mininet script, for example: `python mininet/examples/ns3/emptynet-simple.py`